 The WOODWAY running surface differs fundamentally from running belts on conventional treadmills (for which cotton-nylon belts are normally used).
-On your WOODWAY treadmill you may initially notice higher surface grip than you have experienced before.
-The more you use your treadmill, the more you will grow accustomed to the grip.
-As with all treadmills, it is also important on a WOODWAY treadmill not to shuffle your feet if possible.
+On WOODWAY treadmills users may initially notice a higher surface grip than experienced on other treadmills.
+With repeated use, the user will become accustomed to the grip.

+As with all treadmills, it is important that the user not to shuffle their feet if possible.